Inochi2D/hairetsu/README.md

 but Hairetsu does provide the essentials for looking up glyphs by character, however this will be **without** substitutions unless you write code to fetch those.

-A `HaCharMap` is provided by fonts which allows looking up glyph indices from eg. the `CMAP` table in TTF and OTF fonts.
+A `CharMap` is provided by fonts which allows looking up glyph indices from eg. the `CMAP` table in TTF and OTF fonts.
 If a font does not contain a glyph for the given character code, the `.notdef` glyph index will be returned instead, a convenience `GLYPH_MISSING` enum is provided to help you check this case.